CodyTolene/3D-Printing/Witcher Emblem Key Hook/README.md

 ### Description

-Witcher Emblem, forged with precision at Kaer Morhen.
-This mountable masterpiece boasts a dovetail slide wall mount back plate, allowing you to attach and slide the medallion key hook into place.
-The design uses a dovetail rail on the back plate which is slightly smaller than the back-inlet of the front piece.
-With a little cleaning, you'll get seamless sliding without any hassle.
+Witcher Emblem key/towel hook, forged with precision at Kaer Morhen probably.

+This print contains two parts, the front emblem and the dovetail back plate.
+Mount the back plate to the wall with two screws and slide the front emblem into place.

 A remix of [Witcher towel hook/key holder][link-witcher-key-hook] by Vladeer.